 HUB SERVICE RATES AND CHARGES

-The amounts charged to Hub Shippers for Hub Services (including without limitation the amounts contemplated by clauses (ii)(A), (B) and (C) of the definition of Cumulative Net Revenues) shall be determined in accordance with the GT&C. Subject to Section 6.2, Peoples shall have the right, in its sole discretion, to file for such rate or other tariff charges as it deems advisable.
+The amounts charged to Hub Shippers for Hub Services (including without limitation the amounts contemplated by clauses (ii)(A), (B) (C, (D) and (E)) of the definition of Cumulative Net Revenues) shall be determined by Peoples in accordance with the GT&C. Subject to Section 6.2, Peoples shall have the right, in its sole discretion, to file for such rate or other tariff or operating statement charges as it deems advisable.
 MEH will follow reasonable guidelines provided by Peoples to MEH regarding what, if any, discounts may be offered with respect to Hub Services, which guidelines may be in the form of a minimum/maximum rate guideline for MEH to follow and which guidelines may, at Peoples’ sole discretion, change from time to time.
 Any discounts provided to MEH or any affiliate of MEH or Peoples as a Hub Shipper must first be approved by Peoples.

-Rates, terms and conditions applicable to all Hub Services provided by Peoples will be determined in accordance with the GT&C, as presently in effect or as it may be amended from time to time.
+Rates, terms and conditions applicable to all interstate Services provided by Peoples will be determined in accordance with the GT&C, as presently in effect or as it may be amended from time to time.

 ARTICLE VII